Greater rhea

 The greater rhea (Rhea americana) is a species of flightless bird native to eastern South America.
 Other names for the greater rhea include the grey, common, or American rhea; ema (Portuguese); or ñandú (Guaraní and Spanish).
-One of two species in the genus Rhea, in the family Rheidae, the greater rhea is native to Brazil, Bolivia, Argentina, Paraguay and Uruguay.
-It inhabits a variety of open areas, such as grasslands, savanna or grassy wetlands.
-Weighing 20–27 kg, the greater rhea is the largest bird in South America and the largest native, extant bird anywhere in the Americas.
+One of two species in the genus Rhea, in the family Rheidae, it inhabits a variety of open areas, such as grasslands, savanna or grassy wetlands.
+Weighing 20–27 kg, the greater rhea is the largest native bird in the Americas.
 In the wild, the greater rhea has a life expectancy of 10.5 years.
 It is also notable for its reproductive habits, and for the fact that a population has established itself in Northern Germany in recent years.
 The species is listed as Near Threatened by the IUCN.

-Taxonomy and systematics
+Taxonomy

-The greater rhea derives its scientific name from Rhea, a Greek goddess, and the Latinized form of America.
-It was originally described by Carl Linnaeus in his 18th-century work, Systema Naturae under the name Struthio camelus americanus.
-He identified specimens from Sergipe, and Rio Grande do Norte, Brazil, in 1758.
-They are from the family Rheidae, and the order Rheiformes.
-They are closely related to other ratites such as emus, ostriches, cassowaries, and kiwi, along with the extinct forms: moa and elephant birds.
+The greater rhea was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the ostriches in the genus Struthio and coined the binomial name Struthio americanus.
+Linnaeus based his account on the "Nhanduguaçú" that had been described in 1648 by the German naturalist Georg Marcgrave in his book Historia Naturalis Brasiliae.
+Linnaeus designated the type locality as South America but this has been restricted to the states of Sergipe and Rio Grande do Norte in eastern Brazil based on Marcgrave.
+The greater rhea is now placed in the genus Rhea that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
+The common name and genus name is from Rhea, a Greek goddess.
+This species is placed in the family Rheidae, and the order Rheiformes.
+It closely related to other ratites such as emus, ostriches, cassowaries, and kiwi, along with the extinct forms: moa and elephant birds.